swarupe7/MedPlant/README.md

 ## License

 MedPlant is open-source and released under the [License Name].
-See the [LICENSE](LICENSE) file for more information.
+See the [MIT License](LICENSE) file for more information.

 ## Contact